-Fields Default Down and set the countries about the cost of default country, which costs Fields (cont) Default Port-select the port that should be set as default port, which gets attached to the port channel and participates only in dynamic aggregation selection.
-NOTE: This field is disabled (that is greyed out) and cannot be configured, if the Aggregation Type is set as Static. • Aggregator MAC -displays the 6-octet MAC address that is assigned to the port channel.
-This MAC address is automatically assigned to the port channel.
-Max Ports-enter the maximum number of ports that can be attached to the port-channel.
+Fields (cont) Default Port-select the port that should be set as default port, which gets attached to the port channel and participates only in dynamic aggregation selection.
+NOTE: This field is disabled (that is greyed out) and cannot be configured, if the Aggregation Type is set as Static.
+Aggregator MAC-displays the 6-octet MAC address that is assigned to the port channel.
+This MAC address is automatically assigned to the port channel. • Max Ports-enter the maximum number of ports that can be attached to the port-channel.
 This value ranges from 2 to 8.
 The default value is 8.
 If the total number of ports attached to the port-channel exceeds the configured value, the best ports are maintained in active state and other ports are maintained in standby state.
 The best ports are calculated based on the Port Identifier and Port Priority.
 Buttons Apply-modifies attributes and saves the changes.
 Reset-resets to default value for respective fields and discards all user inputs

-13.4.
+14.4.
 Link Aggregation Port Settings